Tips For a Better Lawn

 Even though brown blades suggest otherwise – the root of the grass can actually stay alive for months.
 Understandably, if you want to ensure a green lawn all summer, try to water heavily, on an infrequent basis.
 The aim is to encourage the roots to grow deep into the ground, and the best way to achieve this is to water deep.
 If the soil is hard below the roots then they are restricted, while the moisture further down will work its way up to dryer soil at the top.

 Light sprinklings of water only feed the surface of the soil and the grass, which in turn promotes shallow root growth.
 In this instance the lawn will require more frequent watering.

-Lawns that are sandier may need double the watering, since they drain well.
-While, clay soils may need only half as much.
+Lawns that are on light sandy soil will drain more quickly, so may need more water than lawns growing on heavier clay soils.
 However, as a general rule, provide 2.5-5cm (1-2in) of water per week (whether this is via a watering can, sprinklers, or Mother Nature, applied at three-four day intervals.
 However, this does vary depending on the following factors: temperature, grass type, and soil condition.
 In terms of timing, first thing in the morning is the best time to water your lawn.

 Weedkillers and Fertilisers: Timing is Everything

 There are a number of variables to take into account when applying gardening products to your lawn.
 These are mainly location, weed type, grass type, condition of soil, and grass type.
 If you need to know more check our guides for identifying weeds and using weedkillers.

 Firstly, a healthy lawn is the best defence against garden weeds.
 So, you’re half way there if you’ve followed our guidelines so far!
 Next, it is advised to attack weeds in the early spring or summer – this way the weeds have yet had the chance to develop deep root systems or spread.